 The Corporation's main focus in 2022 continued to be on the project development activities in the El Domo deposit as well as with exploration within the Exploration Alliance in the Pijilí and Santiago projects.
-An initial drilling program in Santiago was planned to commence in the second half of 2021.
-This has been deferred to 2022 to allow more work to be done on social and community outreach.
+The drilling program in Santiago originally planned to commence in the second half of 2021, has been deferred to allow more work to be done on social and community outreach.
 The Corporation may divest or joint venture its properties and may consider other project-level financing offers.